Mr P Bates

 GCSE Computer Science is a fast-paced, engaging course aimed at those students who are interested in developing their knowledge and understanding of how computers work and how to code using a text-based programming language.
 It is a subject that allows students to not only study the infrastructure, hardware and software that contribute to today’s networks, but also the structure of the data itself and how it is stored.
 It also provides students the opportunity to consider the impact technology has on individuals, society and our planet.

 Students study the Edexcel 2016 (9-1) specification.
-This specification will require students to complete three formal assessments, consisting of two written examinations, worth 40% of the qualification each and a non-examined assessment (NEA), worth 20% of the final qualification.
+This specification will require students to complete two written examinations, worth 50% of the qualification each.
+In addition, they will complete and a non-examined assessment (NEA) that will support the development of their algorithm, programming and testing skills and help prepare them for their exams.

 BTEC First in Information and Creative Technology